Singularity-free dynamical invariants-based quantum control: Discussion and future work

 \section{Discussion and future work}

-In this paper, we have introduced a method for preparing qubit states in the presence of non-Markovian open system dynamics using dynamical invariants.
+In this paper, we have introduced a method for preparing finite-dimensional states in the presence of non-Markovian open system dynamics using dynamical invariants.
 By splitting the target evolution trajectory into subtrajectories based on initial and final control Hamiltonians, and with proper parameterization, the control pulses are guaranteed to be singularity-free at all time steps.
 This has been major issue with previous works adopting invariant-based control methods.
-We addressed the noise mitigation subproblem through model-based control, either whitebox or graybox depending on the noise assumptions.
+We also addressed the noise mitigation subproblem through model-based control, either whitebox or graybox depending on the noise assumptions.
+Finally, we introduce a strategy for extending this protocol to finite-dimensional systems, by constructing an SU(2) subspace based on the initial and target states.
+The novelty of the present work is therefore the combination of dynamical-invariant pulse design, trajectory segmentation, bounded parameterization, and extension to finite-dimensional systems, together with an optimization layer for robustness under non-Markovian noise.

+The SU(2) subspace construction step achieves significant improvement in the computational complexity of the pulse engineering procedure.
+The invariant computations remain in SU(2) regardless of the original qudit dimensionality.
+However, this works under the assumption of having full control over a complete orthonormal basis set.
+Experimentally, this might be challenging as many systems will only have access to a subset of independent controls.

+Our method for avoiding the singularity in pulse design is based on splitting the evolution into subtrajectories ensuring the continuity of the reconstructed pulses at all times, as shown in Section \ref{sec:boundary}.
+The pulse waveforms shown in Figures \ref{fig:result_main} and \ref{fig:result_q3} demonstrate this fact.
+This avoids additional bandwidth requirements associated with piecewise-discontinuous protocols.
+The switching of the reference axis happens at the pulse design stage and does not translate to any additional cost in the physical implementation.
+In other words, the pulse waveforms over the full evolution time are obtained, then applied in experiment without further changes.